JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To replace the flight group wingman markings, the format is: "fg", fg number, "index", wingman index, "markings", value.
 To replace the flight group iff, the format is: "fg", fg number, "iff", value.
 To replace the flight group pilot voice, the format is: "fg", fg number, "pilotvoice", value.

+To replace the craft name in shiplist.txt, the format is: "craft", craft index, "name", value.
+To replace the craft spec name in strings.txt, the format is: "craft", craft index, "specname", value.
+To replace the craft plural name in strings.txt, the format is: "craft", craft index, "pluralname", value.
+To replace the craft short name in strings.txt, the format is: "craft", craft index, "shortname", value.

 To define the red alert in hangar, set "IsRedAlertEnabled = 1".
 The default setting enables IsRedAlertEnabled for mission id 20.
 To skip hyperspaced messages, "set SkipHyperspacedMessages = 1".
 The default setting enables SkipHyperspacedMessages for mission id 49.